 It’s been a while since I last wrote a post on general life and where I’m at these days.
 It’s been pretty hectic for sure.
 I feel like days are passing by in a blur and I’m not able to appreciate the present or savour the small precious moments.
 It feels like there’s too much to do and 24 hours in a day is just not enough – anyone else feel me?
 So, I’ve decided to make a few changes, so that I don’t get stuck in an endless vortex of work and no play.

 - Do less – I feel like the first step to slowing down is by decreasing the number of posts I put onto this blog.
 Sometimes, I’m really passionate about it, but after a while I don’t get the same buzz – it’s a vicious circle.
-I don’t want to completely stop blogging either, as it’s opened me up to so many opportunities, so I’ve decided I’ll be going back to posting once a month!
+I don’t want to completely stop blogging either, as it’s opened me up to so many opportunities, so I’ve decided I’ll be going back to posting a minimum of once a month!

 - Disconnect – Let’s be honest, it’s really difficult to have some solitude in this world of technology.
 But, putting the phone away, deactivating social media accounts and just being present in the now makes a huge difference.
 I’ll be doing this more and maybe it’ll even inspire me to create new pieces for my graphic designing gig.